University of Massachusetts, Amherst, Life Science Laboratory

-Isokorb® Type S22 structural thermal breaks (STB) were installed at each point of penetration to prevent thermal bridging between warm interior structural steel and cold exterior steel cantilevers.
+Isokorb® steel-to-steel structural thermal breaks were installed at each point of penetration to prevent thermal bridging between warm interior structural steel and cold exterior steel cantilevers.

 Isokorb® structural thermal breaks are bolted between structural steel and cantilevered steel supports at the building envelope, providing a thermal break while supporting requisite loads.

 The S22 structural thermal break is a load-bearing thermal insulation element consisting of stainless steel bolts and a rectangular HSS within a 3-⅛ in.
 (80mm) thick block of HCFC-free polystyrene foam insulation.

 The Life Science Laboratories building at UMass Amherst was designed to foster excellence in research while reducing energy consumption.
 To prevent thermal bridging where 40 steel cantilevers penetrate the building envelope, Wilson Architects and Lim Consultants specified structural thermal breaks, reducing energy loss by 50% where utilized and contributing to the project's LEED Gold certification.

 The five-story 310,000 sq ft Life Science Laboratories building at UMass Amherst is designed to foster collaboration among faculty and student researchers in biology, environmental science, physics, chemistry and other sciences.

 Also designed to qualify for LEED Gold certification, it employs a range of advanced measures to slash energy usage, carbon emissions and related costs.